-Emerson College uses strategic planning to provide a vision for each department for the next several years.
+Emerson College uses academic planning to provide a vision for each department for the next several years.
 Each academic department and school reviews its strategic plan on an annual basis, to identify programmatic needs and establish plans for faculty hires, budgets, curriculum, and space planning.

 The Office of Academic Affairs coordinates this academic planning process with department chairs and school deans, beginning in the fall semester and culminating in prioritized initiatives in the spring semester to be implemented the following academic year.
 The resulting goals, initiatives, and plans are developed with significant faculty input to reflect the academic mission of the College.